Technix-Technothon2k22/Techties_07/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Oranizers can "create an event" on the ConnectNext platform.
-Atendees can then register for events of their interest.
+Attendees can then register for events of their interest.
 Organizers can set a "venue capacity" to restrict the form responses & prevent overcrowding.
-Once an antendee registers for an event, they are sent a confirmation mail & a QR Code which is required for entry to the venue.
-Atendees are prompted to carry a valid ID
+Once an anttendee registers for an event, they are sent a confirmation mail & a QR Code which is required for entry to the venue.
+Attendees are prompted to carry a valid ID.
 The QR code has the individuals name & details encoded in it & can be read using any basic QR code scanner.
 This simple method can be used to verify people at the time of entry & prevent unauthorized entry.